Friendship by the Numbers

 A few more fascinating tidbits from Dunbar's research:

-* "Kin-keepers" are individual people who tend to shoulder the responsibility for keeping all of the family in close contact with each other — scheduling reunions, nudging people who have fallen out of touch.
+- "Kin-keepers" are individual people who tend to shoulder the responsibility for keeping all of the family in close contact with each other — scheduling reunions or nudging people who have fallen out of touch.

-*While oxytocin tends to get all the press, Dunbar's review of the evidence suggest that endorphins released during "social grooming" (laughter, singing, dancing, emotional storytelling) play a much greater role in bonding.
+- While oxytocin tends to get all the press, Dunbar's review of the evidence suggests that endorphins released during "social grooming" (laughter, singing, dancing, and emotional storytelling) play a much greater role in bonding.

 Facebook image: Jacob Lund/Shutterstock